rh-telco-tigers/autoscaling-demos/README.md

 `oc get machinesets -n openshift-machine-api`

 We will leverage these existing machineSets in our MachineAutoScaler definition.
 Update the `machineAutoscaling/machineAutoScaler.yml` file, replacing \<machineSetName\> with the name of a machine set from the above output.
-If you want to enable autoscaling for mulitple machine sets, create multiple copies of the `machineAutoscaling/machineAutoScaler.yml` for each machineset you wish to autoexpand updating the required fields as appropriate.
+If you want to enable autoscaling for multiple machine sets, create multiple copies of the `machineAutoscaling/machineAutoScaler.yml` for each MachineSet you wish to auto-expand updating the required fields as appropriate.

 Apply the machineAutoScaler files to your cluster: